lingtalfi/kamille-installer-tool/README.md

-kamille installall {repoId}?                # install all items at once, will import them if necessary, skip already existing item(s)/dependencies kamille installall {repoId}? -f             # install all items at once, will import them if necessary, replace already existing item(s)/dependencies kamille uninstall {item}                    # call the uninstall method on the given item and dependencies
+kamille installall {repoId}?                # install all items at once, will import them if necessary, skip already existing item(s)/dependencies kamille installall {repoId}? -f             # install all items at once, will import them if necessary, replace already existing item(s)/dependencies kamille uninstall {item}                    # call the uninstall method on the given item and dependencies kamille updateall {repoId}?                 # update all existing item(s) at once, only available for github importer

 # list/search